-The management and the Board of Directors of the parent company have taken a number of actions to ensure best possible returns and meeting liquidity requirements as disclosed in Note 23.2:
+The management and the Board of Directors of the Parent Company have taken a number of actions to ensure best possible returns and meeting liquidity requirements as disclosed in Note 23.2:

-- Subsequent to the reporting date as disclosed in Note 25, the Board of Directors of the parent company considered and the General Meeting of Shareholders convened on 27 December 2022 have approved the sale of 53 aircrafts (72% of the group's portfolio of aircrafts) and transfer of an order book with a manufacturer. - The sale transaction is expected to generate net cash proceeds of USD 710 million (approximately, KD 220 million) after settling financing facilities, of which KD 80,022,720 relates to the Bank. - The Management and the Board of Directors of the parent company expects the execution of the sale to be completed within 12 months of signing the Sale Agreement, but also acknowledges that there is an inherent uncertainty associated with market conditions, buyer's conditions, and legal complexity associated with the transaction that might affect the timely execution and therefore the expected settlement of the related financing facilities. - Subsequent to the reporting date, the parent company was able to defer certain instalments relating to unsecured financing facilities which were due within 12 months to become repayable between 15 months to 24 months.
+- As disclosed in Note 6, the Board of Directors of the Parent Company considered, and the General Meeting of Shareholders convened on 27 December 2022 have approved the sale of 53 aircrafts (72% of the Group's portfolio of aircrafts) and transfer of an order book with a manufacturer.
+On 21 June 2023, the Group has completed the sale of 24 aircrafts by transferring the Group's shares in the SPCs which are holding those aircrafts to the Buyer.
+Furthermore, on 22 September 2023, the Group has completed the sale of 1 additional aircraft. - The sale of 25 aircrafts has generated net cash proceeds of USD 138.48 million (approximately, KD 42.66 million) after settling secured financing facilities, of which KD 46,207,500 relates to the Bank and KD 112,890,037 relates to other financial institutions. - The sale of the remaining 28 aircrafts is expected to generate net cash proceeds of USD 390.91 million (approximately, KD 120.42 million) after settling financing facilities, of which KD 20,713,786 relates to the Bank and KD 275,323,002 relates to other financial institutions. - The Management and the Board of Directors of the Parent Company expects the execution of the sale to be completed within 12 months of signing the Sale Agreement, but also acknowledges that there is an inherent uncertainty associated with market conditions, buyer's conditions, and legal complexity associated with the transaction that might affect the timely execution and therefore the expected settlement of the related financing facilities.